 Storing mushrooms away from the risks of air and water contamination will result in a dried mushroom you can use safely in the future.

-Food storage experts with PermaCulture remind mushroom fans that oyster mushrooms are mostly water, so they'll be greatly reduced just by air drying.
-However, particularly meaty mushrooms will need a boost from a dehydrator.
+Oyster mushrooms are mostly water, so they’ll be greatly reduced just by air drying.
+However, particularly meaty mushrooms will need a boost from your best food dehydrator.

 Whatever you do, make sure you don’t store your mushrooms until they’re completely dry and leathery.